Shoes

 When it’s +27 degrees, of course you will take something with you to keep from getting dehydrated and overheated, but for some reason when it’s cold we forget to do this.
 I once went for a ride when it was only -5, but the wind chill was around -12.
 After an hour my water bottle froze.
 Think about the container you use, can you seal it well, can it hold warm liquids?
 If so, I highly recommend making a warm drink to take with you.
 A hydration pack can be a good option for longer exercise, especially if the hose or bladder can be insulated like in many of the Salomon packs.
 If you have a looser-fitting jacket, it can even go over the bladder to keep it close to your warm body!

-Skratch Labs used to make a great apple-cinnamon hydration powder which was made to be used hot and was a wonderful, tasty recovery drink (Apple Cider is coming to Wildfire soon!).
+Skratch Labs used to make a great apple-cinnamon hydration powder which was made to be used hot and was a wonderful, tasty recovery drink.
 I can also recommend fruit or herbal teas as a good alternative to take with you on short runs.
 Whatever you decide to take, make sure your drink isn’t so hot that you can still easily take small sips.
 It’s also a good way to keep your hands warm.

 Fifth: Don’t be too hard on yourself if you don’t manage to get outside.